Head coach Tim DeRuyter's contract is extended five more years through 2018

 Before coaching the Aggie defense, DeRuyter spent three years as the defensive coordinator and safeties coach at his alma mater, Air Force.
 He also held the title of associate coach in 2008 and 2009.

 A native of Long Beach, Calif., DeRuyter was born on Jan.
 3, 1963 and graduated from St. John Bosco High School (Bellflower, Calif.) in 1981.
 He holds a bachelor's degree in management from Air Force (1985) and a MBA in market strategy from Regis University (1992).

 Upon his graduation from the Air Force Academy, he served seven-and-a-half years of active duty in the Air Force.

-DeRuyter and his wife, Kara, have a son, Jake, a recent graduate of the Air Force Academy, and a daughter, Christina, a junior at Texas A&M.
+DeRuyter and his wife, Kara, have a son, Jake, a recent graduate of the Air Force Academy, and a daughter, Christina, who will be a senior at Texas A&M.

 |Hometown||Long Beach, Calif.|

 |Education|| St. John Bosco HS, Bellflower, Calif.
 (1981)

 Air Force: B.A. in Management (1985)